viktorija8902/best-deals/README.md

 - Rating - Sort by the number of reviews
 - Savings - Sort by the amount the difference between retail price and snaptravel price.

-TODO: email contact
 ## Notes
-* If you run into any technical difficulties contact XXXXXX
+* If you run into any technical difficulties contact henry@getsnaptravel.com
 * If you wish to write tests the boilerplate supports it but it is not a strict requirement.
 * Sass is supported.